 The midsole is the middle part of the running shoe that cushions your feet and absorbs some of the shock from the heel strike.
-In a running shoe, the midsole is where the support and alignment, commonly known as pronation control, features are located.
+The midsole is also where the support and alignment features are located.

 What is an Outsole?

-The outsole of a running shoe is the portion of the shoe that comes in contact with the ground’s surface.
+The outsole is the portion of the shoe that comes in contact with the ground’s surface.
 Most running shoes feature a rubber outsole to provide both traction and durability.